-Prerequisite: Instructor Approval, successful completion of Sports Medicine I. This course does not count as a PE credit.
+Grade: 11-12 Credit: 1 State Class Rank: 6 Prerequisite: Instructor Approval, successful completion of Sports Medicine I. This course does not count as a PE credit.

 This is a practical skills course, which provides an in-depth study and application of the components of sports medicine.
 Individualized and independent assignments will be included in this course.
 This course will involve outside-of-class homework and time required working with athletes an athletic teams.
-Current Athletic Training students preferred.
+Student taking this course, must also be enrolled as an Athletic Trainer.